CMS Declares the Payment Structure for the MCOs Violates A-87…”So What Happens Now?”

 As Eva Peron says, “Where [are we] going to?”

 Then, if you have seen the motion picture “Evita,” Antonio Banderes sings, “Don’t ask anymore…”

-Posted on December 18, 2013, in Administrative Costs, Aldona Wos, Behavioral health, Carol Steckel, CenterPoint, CMS, Denials of Medicaid Services, DHHS, Division of Medical Assistance, Federal Government, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, Local Management Entity, Managed Care, MCO, Medicaid, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare, Mental Health, Mental Health Problems, Mental Illness, NC, NC Medicaid Director, North Carolina, Provider Medicaid Contracts, Sandy Terrell, Tax Dollars, Taxes, Taxpayers, Termination of Medicaid Contract, Wos and tagged A-87, Aldona Wos, Behavioral health, Centers for Medicare and Medicaid Services, CMS, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, Medicare, Mental disorder, Mental health, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, termination of Medicaid contracts.
+Posted on December 18, 2013, in Administrative Costs, Behavioral health, CenterPoint, CMS, Denials of Medicaid Services, Division of Medical Assistance, Federal Government, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, Local Management Entity, Managed Care, MCO, Medicaid, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare, Mental Health, Mental Health Problems, Mental Illness, NC, NC DHHS, NC Medicaid Director, North Carolina, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers, Termination of Medicaid Contract and tagged A-87, Aldona Wos, Behavioral health, Centers for Medicare and Medicaid Services, CMS, Division of Medical Assistance, DMA, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, Medicare, Mental disorder, Mental health, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, termination of Medicaid contracts.
 Bookmark the permalink.
 6 Comments.